jkomoros/card-web/README.md

 Note that if this is false (the default) then you need to enable Anonymous Sign in as a method in Firebase's Authentication console.

+### disable_service_worker

+If you don't want to use a service worker, set this to true.
+By default it will use a service worker.

 ### user_domain

 If this is set, then it allows you to apply special permissions for users whose